Bristol and North Somerset Railway: A new company

-Many people had lost a lot of money, but the area still needed a railway line, and a new Bristol and North Somerset Railway was created, authorised by Act of 31 July 1868.
+Many people had lost a lot of money, but the area still needed a railway line, and a new Bristol and North Somerset Railway was created, authorised by an act of Parliament, the Bristol and North Somerset Railway Act 1868 (31 & 32 Vict. c. clxxviii) of 31 July 1868.
 The engineer was William Clarke and his first task was to assess what physical works had actually been made.
 As well as doing so, he proposed a simplification of the route at Radstock making a northerly sweep and avoiding housing in the town centre, and joining more directly into the GWR terminus.
-This required another authorising Act and it was obtained on 14 July 1870.
+This required another authorising act of Parliament, the Bristol and North Somerset Railway Act 1870 (33 & 34 Vict. c. cxxx), and it was obtained on 14 July 1870.

-On getting the Act, the Company sought offers from contractors and John Perry and Sons of Stratford quoted £90,000 to complete the line, and was awarded contracts.
+On getting the Bristol and North Somerset Railway Act 1870, the company sought offers from contractors and John Perry and Sons of Stratford quoted £90,000 to complete the line, and was awarded contracts.
 The intention was to open at least between Bristol and Pensford by the following spring of 1871.
 Further problems were encountered with the quality and rate of progress of the construction, but at length the line was ready for the Board of Trade inspection.
 Col Rich visited the line on 2 September 1873.
 His report alluded to a great number of detail matters, but he approved the opening.